Kasey Palmer: Loan to Derby County

-On 31 January 2018, Palmer joined Championship side Derby County on loan for the remainder of the campaign.
+On 31 January 2018, Palmer joined Championship side Derby County on loan for the remainder of the 2017–18 season.
 He scored his first goal for Derby in a 2–2 draw against Leeds United on 21 February 2018.

 Loan to Blackburn Rovers

 On 30 July 2018, Palmer joined Championship side Blackburn Rovers on a season-long loan.

 Loan to Bristol City

-In January 2019 he moved on loan to Bristol City.
-In his first game he came off of the bench to score on his debut in a 2–1 win against Bolton Wanderers.
+In January 2019, Palmer joined Championship side Bristol City on a season-long loan.
+In his first game, he came off of the bench to score on his debut in a 2–1 win against Bolton Wanderers.

 Bristol City

-On 1 August 2019, Palmer signed for Bristol City on a 4-year deal for a fee believed to be around £3.5 million.
+On 1 August 2019, Palmer signed permanently for Bristol City on a four-year deal for a fee believed to be around £3.5 million.
 He stated that the main reasons for joining were to gain more stability and play under manager Lee Johnson.

 Loan to Swansea City

 On 16 October 2020, Palmer joined fellow Championship side Swansea City on a season-long loan.
 He scored his first goal for Swansea in a 2–0 win over Stoke City on 27 October 2020.
 On 5 January 2021, Palmer was recalled from this loan spell by his parent club Bristol City.